Chart Color Schemes

 Ringwood North is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Ringwood North's dwelling structure, as per the latest Census, consisted of 98.3% houses and 1.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 87.2% houses and 12.8% other dwellings.
-Home ownership in Ringwood North stood at 43.2%, with mortgaged dwellings at 44.4% and rented ones at 12.4%.
-The median monthly mortgage repayment was $2,200, higher than Melbourne metro's average of $2,000.
-The median weekly rent figure in Ringwood North was $436, compared to Melbourne metro's $385.
-Nationally, Ringwood North's mortgage repayments were significantly higher at $2,200 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Ringwood North's dwelling structures, as per the latest Census, comprised 98.3% houses and 1.7% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 87.2% houses and 12.8% other dwellings.
+Home ownership in Ringwood North was 43.2%, with mortgaged dwellings at 44.4% and rented ones at 12.4%.
+The median monthly mortgage repayment was $2,200, exceeding Melbourne metro's average of $2,000.
+Median weekly rent was $436, higher than Melbourne metro's $385.
+Nationally, Ringwood North's mortgage repayments were significantly higher at $1,863, and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing